“Tell me about yourself.”

 - Unless it’s asked, don’t tell about your personal information, like your favorite sports or the number of pet dogs you own.

-How long do you plan to approach your response?
+How long do you plan to approach your response for job interview questions?

 There has been a debate among career coaches about this.
 Some people suggest that taking 3-4 minutes to answer this question is fine.
 Some people think that the duration is too long and you should limit it to 60 to 90 seconds.